Storyboards have long been a part of our standard proposal best practices.

 Identify section themes.
 One of the most important outcomes of storyboarding are the section themes.
 Section themes should resonate with your overall win themes; however, section themes are specific to each section.
 Section themes should highlight a key feature of the section solution and the benefit that the customer receives from that feature.
 You can read more on developing section theme statements here.

 Identify key graphics.
-Finally, at the heart of the storyboard, is the identification of key graphics and visuals for each section.
+Finally, at the heart of the storyboard is the identification of key graphics and visuals for each section.
 Graphics serve to visually break up the text and make the narrative more digestible for the evaluators.
-If used properly, graphics can help you to more effectively communicate information as well as save space.
+If used properly, graphics can help you more effectively communicate information and save space.